 I benched my son from the defensive starting lineup in favor of a kid that appeared, at least to me, to be as good as William, though no better.
 As good, to me, was good enough reason, in my mind, to start the other kid over my own, to avoid even the appearance of impropriety.

-What I am seeing as a parent, with leagues today in a variety of different sports, are fathers who are, unabashedly and without a moment’s reservation, playing their sons when their sons are absolutely terrible.
+What I am seeing as a parent, with leagues today in a variety of different sports, are fathers who are, unabashedly and without a moment’s remorse or reservation, playing their sons when their sons are absolutely terrible.
 In some cases, I have seen coach’s sons who are the very worst player on the entire team, not just starting, but playing every minute of every game to the crowd’s understandable derision.

 It is causing dissension on sidelines, and in grandstands, and has erupted into very ugly confrontations.
-This has, regrettably, has also resulted in violence as seen in headlines across the nation.
+This has, regrettably, also resulted in violence as seen in headlines across the nation.

 As someone who also loves his children, be honest with them and yourself (perhaps principally).
 If you want to coach your son, do so with some integrity.

 Make him earn his time on the field and don’t be afraid to start a kid over him where that kid is deserving.
-After all, once you decided you’re a coach, you are every kid’s coach on that sideline, and not just the one or ones to whom you happen to be related.
+After all, once you’ve decided you’re a coach, you are every kid’s coach on that sideline, and not just the one or ones to whom you happen to be related.

 Editorializing today more so than reporting on KPGFootball‘s behalf, this is Fletcher Long reminding all of the ballers out there that #WeGotUCovered and to PLAY THROUGH THE WHISTLE.